samirtambe/ExtractHash/README.md

 # ExtractHash
-Extract the hash of the PC to a `.CSV` file so it can be uploaded to https://intune.microsoft.com/.
+Extract the hash of the PC to a `.CSV` file so it can be uploaded to Microsoft Intune: https://intune.microsoft.com/.

 ## How to run the command
 **IMPORTANT NOTE**: This is usually done when you first unbox a PC - meaning after powering on the PC, it displays the **Out-of-Box-Experience (OOBE) screen**.
 The script will extract the hash to a file called `HWHash.csv` in the `C:\temp\` directory that it just created.